Crazy-Beautiful: 50 Flowers That Start With ‘C’

 Scientific Name:Dianthus caryophyllus

-Native Range:Most likely the Mediterranean region
+Native Range:The Mediterranean region

 Flowering Season:Late spring until early fall